Please note: Our e-resource providers commonly run their maintenance windows overnight so a resource may be temporarily unavailable.

 New York Times Digital Edition

-See our New York Times Digital Edition guide for more information.
+See our New York Times Digital Edition guide for more information on how to register for an account and how to renew your account.

 I was using an e-journal through Ovid and closed the browser without logging out.
 I went back in to try to access the journal again, but got a message that says that the Ovid license limit has been exceeded.